 Provide trauma-informed, patient-centered, and culturally humble maternity care from all obstetricians, midwives, other clinicians, and other community service supporters of pregnant and postpartum people.

-Educate patients on signs and symptoms of mental health concerns that may arise during pregnancy.
+Educate patients on signs and symptoms of mental health concerns that may arise during pregnancy and after.

 Educate patients on the importance of integrated behavioral health care and how they can participate in care planning and shared decision-making